Write-Off of Uncollectible Accounts Receivable

 7.5.3 Origination of the debt or type of service rendered.

-8.1 Deptartment Directors are responsible for ensuring that all the provisions of this policy/procedure are met.
+8.1 Department Directors are responsible for ensuring that all the provisions of this policy/procedure are met.

-8.2 Agency is responsible for Reviewing delinquent accounts receivable, determining items to be written-off, preparing necessary documents to write them off, and maintaining records of all accounts written-off in accordance with Federal and/or State records retention rules.
+8.2 Agency is responsible for reviewing delinquent accounts receivable, determining items to be written-off, preparing and submitting the necessary documentation to FMS and PAO, and maintaining records of all accounts written-off in accordance with Federal and/or State records retention rules.

-8.3 OFM is responsible for reviewing the requests from agencies, evaluating the reasonableness of the write-offs, and approving/processing those deemed appropriate.
+8.3 FMS is responsible for reviewing the requests from agencies, evaluating the reasonableness of the write-offs less than $1,000, and approving/processing those deemed appropriate.
+FMS will also advise county agencies of the PAO's authorization of write-offs in excess of $1,000.